 Jacob Romanow is a PhD candidate in English at Rutgers University.
 His dissertation examines nineteenth-century genre form as participating in the history of privacy, showing how "exteriorizing" literary techniques reshaped ideas of character, surveillance, and nationhood.
-His work has been published in Essays in Romanticism and in The Palgrave Encyclopedia of Victorian Women's Writing.
+His work has been published in ELH (forthcoming), Essays in Romanticism, The Palgrave Encyclopedia of Victorian Women's Writing, Politics/Letters, and elsewhere.

 2020 Raritan Dissertation Fellowship, Rutgers University